m33Lucky/PalladiumTokenMagic/readme.md

 The minimum amount to be raised is $1mil with a maximum cap of $45mil.
 Private Sale discounts are as follows.
 - The first month entails a 20% discount
 - The second month entails a 15% discount
-// - The third month entails a 10% discount
-// - The fourth month entails a 5% discount.

 The maximum amount of tokens is 180 000 000.
 Any remaining (unsold) tokens that are minted to the Palladium wallet will be burned.
 The contract defines a minimum and maximum ether investment, to be defined at a later stage.